LarsBesselmann/WCA-EJA-GettingStarted/README.md

 - What is the Weather Underground API?
 - Who is providing the Weather Underground API?
-- What is the URL of the Weather Underground API?
-- What is the package name of the DefaultWeatherData class?
+- What is the purpose of the modresorts application?